Follow the International System of Units (SI) as a guide for units of measurement (see www.bipm.org/en/publications/si-brochure/).

 Use two digits when representing a span of years within the same century: 2009–10, and four digits: 1892–1925 when spanning more than one century.

-Cardinal points of a compass (north, south) are only capitalised if they are part of a title: North West Cambridge, Eastern Europe, North Wales, but not as part of general descriptions: western Canada, southern Scotland.
+Cardinal points of a compass (north, south) are only capitalised if they are part of a title: North West Cambridge, Eastern Europe, North Yorkshire, but not as part of general descriptions: western Canada, southern Scotland.

 Email and web addresses